Garden Hod – How to Make Your Own

 • 5/16-inch wood dowel (hardwood is best)

-• 1/4-inch Hardware Cloth (buy locally if possible)
+• 1/4-inch Hardware Cloth (likely cheaper locally)

 • Wood Glue